 Canning corn is a great way to preserve your harvest.
 Some people love it, and some don't.
 Personally, I like the flavor of home-canned corn too.
 Canning corn from your own garden or another local grower is still better than store-bought canned sweet corn.

 Many people also prefer the taste of frozen corn.
 For these reasons, freezing corn is another great preserving option.
 I do some of each because my family prefers the frozen over canned.
 But I love the convenience of canned!

-We have a wonderful variety that is grown around here called Olathe Sweet Corn.
-It is so good and sweet, they have a festival weekend dedicated to corn.
-This weekend includes concerts and all you can eat corn on the cob.
-It
+We have a wonderful variety of sweet corn that is grown around here called Olathe Sweet Corn.
+It is so good and sweet, and they have a festival weekend dedicated to corn.
+The weekend includes concerts and all-you-can-eat corn on the cob.